 Occasionally, things would get out of hand, like the night of May 17, 1957, at the Copacabana nightclub during a celebration of Billy Martin’s birthday.

 Stengel’s reasoning had nothing to do with his player’s behavior.
 Protecting his skin, Stengel offered only that “If I pitched him and he was hit hard, people would wonder what I was doing.”

 Also, tellingly, Mickey Mantle was untouched by the incident.

 Mickey Mantle: If I’d Known…

-“I bought Mickey Mantle a drink last night”.
-Repeat after me.
-Repeat after me.
+“I bought Mickey Mantle a drink last night.”
+Could you repeat after me?
+Please repeat after me.

-He once said and who can say he wasn’t right – “Hell, if I thought it was going to be such a big deal, I’d have done it five or six times.”
+He once said, and who can say he wasn’t right – “Hell, if I thought it was going to be such a big deal, I’d have done it five or six times.”, referring to hitting 40 homers and stealing 40 bases in the same season.
 (New York Times)

 And he wasn’t kidding.

 Mickey Mantle – Damn It – Every Story Ends Up The Same